25 Brexit need-to-knows

 Under the current agreement between the EU and UK, you SHOULD be able to continue to live in another EU country as long as you move there before 31 December 2020 – but this isn't 100% guaranteed.

-The UK and EU have negotiated a 'citizens' rights agreement' which applies in this area, and is written into the proposed 'Withdrawal Agreement' that Theresa May has drawn up with the EU.
+The UK and EU have negotiated a 'citizens' rights agreement' which applies in this area.
+This was written into Theresa May's 'withdrawal agreement' which has since been voted down by MPs – but should apply even if no deal is reached with the EU.

-If you do so before the end of 2020, you should then be able to continue living in your new country of residence, enjoying the same rights to healthcare, benefits and pensions as you do now.
-You may required to apply for residence status in the country you're resident in though
+If you do so before the end of 2020, you should then be able to continue living in your new country of residence, enjoying the same rights to benefits and pensions as you do now.
+You may be required to apply for residence status in the country you're resident in though.

 If you want to move to the EU after 31 December 2020, whether you can do so and your rights will depend on the outcome of the negotiations between the UK and the EU.

-It's worth noting that while what's outlined above isn't supposed to be dependent on the UK agreeing a wider deal with the EU, the UK Government's also told us it "can't legislate" for foreign governments.
+It's worth noting that while what's outlined above isn't supposed to be dependent on the UK agreeing a wider deal with the EU, the UK Government has also told us it "can't legislate" for foreign governments.

 Planning to study abroad?
 You'll still be able to get Erasmus+ funding until the end of 2020